We Use the Latest Technology for Our Eye Care

-At Progressive Eye Care, we utilize the most advanced optometry technology available for each eye test and vision care treatment.
-Here are some examples of the technology Dr. Broadhead may use when testing your eyes.
+At Progressive Eye Care, we utilize the most advanced technology available for each eye test and vision care treatment.
+Here are some examples of the technology our eye doctors may use when testing your eyes.

 optomap™ by Optos - Dilation-Free Retinal Screening

-Dilated eye exams have long been the standard of care because eye doctors want a complete view of the retina to make sure eye diseases are detected early, while treatment is most effective.
-However, we all know that dilation is a nuisance.
+Dilated eye exams have long been the standard of care because eye doctors want a complete view of the retina to make sure eye diseases are detected early.

-Cutting-edge technology on the iVue Spectral Domain OCT gives us a whole new world of diagnostic possibilities.
-The iVue is a device which uses light to scan the structures of the eye.
+Cutting-edge technology on the Avanti OCT gives us a whole new world of diagnostic possibilities.
+Spectral domain OCT uses light to scan the structures of the eye.
 OCT images look a lot like CT Scans, allowing us to examine the retina, the optic nerve, and the cornea with amazing detail.

 OCT images can be used for both earlier detection and better management of glaucoma macular degeneration, diabetic retinopathy, keratoconus, and other eye diseases.
 This is the same high-resolution scanning technology used by retina and glaucoma specialists.